Code-Institute-Submissions/TeejAYeni-Self-Build-Shelter/README.md

 1. ## User experience (UX)
    **a.
 User Stories**
+* The website is set up to create _online adverts_ for prospectus clients looking a qualified architectural service company to assist in buiding designs and construction.
+  A _home page_ welcome first time visitor to the website.
+This page clearly show the kind of professional services the company render.
+  The site comprise of three webpages that is easy to navigate.
+The content of each web page clearly show first user the kind of architectural services the company render.
+The second webpages show _portfolios_ and past project understaken by the company.
+  The third page is the _contact us_ page form to be completed by interested visitor to website to enable the organisation to contact the prospectus clients.

    **b.
 Target Audience:**
+   The targeted visitors to the website are client looking for architects to design a bespoke house design to meet specialised needs and house design that fit into the family lifestyle or professional lifestyle of prospectus client.

    **c.
 First time Visitor Goals**
+   The first time vistors should be able to know more about the organisations and see evident of past projects of the company for the purpose of validating professional competency and building confident on the ability of the company to similar project for the visitor to the website.
    **d.
 Design Choices:**
+    The choice of  three webpage design is clarity, simplicity, balance, proximity, contrast of colour, focus, unity, alignment, accessiblity and readability for all categories of visitors to the website.
+Roboto- font-family used for ease of reading on the media screen.
+The colour of the webpage are subtle and less distracting to allow focus on delivering informations to the vistors
+    The colour of the background and messages are contrast for use of reading on the screen.
     **c.
 Imagery**
+     The photograph and images used on the website are clear and sharp to clearly show the quality of professional projects the organisations had in her portfolios

     **d.
 Wireframe:**
         The mockup images of the wireframe can be download [here]([Wireframe](https://ad2fb753-4832-4630-bd40-e6d881365388.ws-eu03.gitpod.io/files/download/?id=01d33bcf-8ee6-404c-8582-fd591cfdd848))